-While banks recognize the value of small businesses to the global economy and want to help ensure their financial wellness, the ability to detect risks and offer proactive solutions has been impaired by a lack of timely access to data which can be harnessed to identify proactive solutions.
+While banks recognise the value of small businesses to the global economy and want to help ensure their financial wellness, the ability to detect risks and offer proactive solutions has been impaired by a lack of timely access to data which can be harnessed to identify proactive solutions.

 In an ideal situation, financial institutions would have complete visibility of an SMB’s entire financial position across deposits, loans, income, and expenses.
-With this comprehensive view, banks could extend personalized offers that would truly resonate with SMBs.
+With this comprehensive view, banks could extend personalised offers that would truly resonate with SMBs.

 SMBs that showcase improved financials might be moved into packages to help them save money or lower their cost of funds and thereby directly impact their bottom line.
 Conversely, if the SMB’s finances are deteriorating, they could be moved into a more appropriate product that avoids fees or other balance requirements.
-The key to making these personalized offers is data.
+The key to making these personalised offers is data.

-More data enables greater personalization
+More data enables greater personalisation

 Combining accounting information with the bank’s own data expands sightlines into the performance of a business dramatically.
 Having a 360-degree view of a SMB customer helps banks better serve them.
 It also informs the bank about the financial health of the customer and the risk the SMB adds to the commercial portfolio.

 Automation removes the heavy lifting for both the bank and the SMB when it comes to accessing up-to-date data.
 It delivers extensive, rich detail without the frustration of manual document collection.